The biggest conundrum most anglers face year in and year out, is line selection and what type of fishing line to use for different applications.

 Sinks - The second biggest advantage of fluorocarbon is that it sinks.
 So you are going to want to use this line for applications that you want to keep lower in the water column such as crainkbaits and jigs.
 The sinking property adds depth to the dive of a crankbait and even adds action to soft plastic baits as they're sinking.

-It has very little stretch - fluoro stretches less than monofilament.
+Less stretch - fluoro stretches less than monofilament.
 This adds sensitivity to the line allowing you to detect those subtle strikes.
 This enables you to have more positive hook sets.

 Does not have absorb water - this is great because it won’t weaken as quickly as mono saving you money in replacement costs.